Mobile Investment App

 Once their portfolio is ready, the investors can accept the suggestions or use them as guidance and adjust the parameters manually: change the ratios, exclude specific securities, or replace them with their analogues.

-One account with several portfolios: match the goals with respective tools
+One account with several portfolios: match the goals using special tools

 Dividing a brokerage account into virtual parts solves this one.
-Users name each portfolio themselves.
+In the mobile investment app we developed, users name each portfolio themselves.
 Only being shown the account as a whole is not handy, that’s why users are forced to employ third-party solutions.
 If there’s more than one goal, they need to create a portfolio for each and have different tools for each portfolio.

 Newcomers worry they’d have to spend hours making decisions and endless transactions.
-With that in mind, we made it possible to fully automate the process.
+Developing the mobile investment app, we made it possible to fully automate the process.
 It’s a handy option if you need to rebalance several portfolios.

 — Clients regularly transfer a certain amount of money from their bank account to their brokerage account.